Bellesoma Breast Lift

 As with a traditional breast lift procedure, patients should be in good health prior to undergoing surgery.
 This means that they should be at a healthy and stable body weight and be nonsmokers.
 If the patient does smoke, then they will be asked to quit prior to surgery, as smoking can negatively impact the patient’s results.

-The only way to ultimately determine whether or not you can achieve your desired results with the Bellesoma breast lift is by coming in for a consultation with Dr. Brown in southern California.
+The only way to ultimately determine whether or not you can achieve your desired results with the Bellesoma breast lift is by coming in for a consultation with Dr. Brown.

 In traditional breast lift surgery, the most common technique utilizes a visible anchor-shaped incision.
 The anchor incision consists of three separate incisions: one around the areola, one vertically connecting the areola and the breast crease on the front of the breast, and one along the under-breast crease, clinically known as the inframammary fold.
 Then, skin is removed and the incisions are brought together, shaping the new breast and lifting the nipple-areola complex.